-Intensification areas means lands identified on Map 1 - Markham's Structure, Map 2 - Centres and Corridors and Transit Network and Map 3 - Land Use that are prioritized for accommodating intensification within the urban area shown on Map 12 - Urban Area and Built-Up Area.
-Intensification areas may include all or a portion of a Regional Centre, Regional Corridor/Key Development Area, Local Centre and Local Corridor.
+Intensification areas means lands identified on Map 1 - Markham's Structure, Map 2 - Centres and Corridors and Transit Network and Map 3 - Land Use that are prioritized for accommodating intensification within the urban area shown on Map 11 - Urban Area and Built-Up Area.
+Intensification areas may include Regional Centres, Regional Corridors/Key Development Areas, Local Centres and Local Corridors.

-Intermittent stream means a stream-related watercourse that contains water or is dry at times of the year that are more or less predictable, generally flowing during wet seasons of the year but not the entire year, and where the water table is above the stream bottom during parts of the year.
+Intermittent stream means stream-related watercourses that contain water or are dry at times of the year that are more or less predictable, generally flowing during wet seasons of the year but not the entire year, and where the water table is above the stream bottom during parts of the year.

-Key development areas means intensification areas along the Yonge Street and Highway 7 Regional Corridors that are identified and planned as a priority for intensification.
+Key development areas means intensification areas along the Yonge Street and Avenue 7 Regional Corridors that are identified and planned as a priority for intensification.

-Key hydrologic feature includes evaluated wetlands, lakes and their littoral zones, permanent and intermittent streams, kettle lakes, seepage areas and springs, and the Lake Simcoe Shoreline.
+Key hydrologic feature means key hydrologic features as identified in the Oak Ridges Moraine Conservation Plan and the Greenbelt Plan and includes wetlands, lakes and their littoral zones, permanent and intermittent streams, kettle lakes, seepage areas and springs, and the Lake Simcoe Shoreline.

-Key natural heritage feature includes the habitat of endangered species, threatened species and special concern species, fish habitat, evaluated wetlands, Life Science Areas of Natural and Scientific Interest, significant valleylands, significant woodlands, significant wildlife habitat, sand barrens, savannahs and tallgrass prairies.
+Key natural heritage feature means key natural heritage features as identified in the Oak Ridges Moraine Conservation Plan and the Greenbelt Plan and includes the habitat of endangered species, threatened species and special concern species, fish habitat, wetlands, Life Science Areas of Natural and Scientific Interest, Environmentally Significant Areas, significant valleylands, significant woodlands, significant wildlife habitat, sand barrens, savannahs and tallgrass prairies.